Grand Duke Sergei Alexandrovich of Russia: Governor of Moscow

-Emperor Alexander III adopted a policy of repression; he wanted a like mind at the helm of Imperial Russia's second city and former capital.
+Emperor Alexander III adopted a policy of repression, and he wanted a like mind at the helm of Imperial Russia's second city and former capital.
 Thus, in spring 1891, the tsar appointed Sergei as governor general of Moscow.

 Although it was a great honour, Grand Duke Sergei accepted his new appointment with reluctance.
 He had hoped to stay longer in command of the Preobrazhensky, where he was popular; and he and his wife loved the quiet life they were living in Saint Petersburg.

 The vice-regal role of Governor-General ruling Prince of Moscow was one that was answerable only to the emperor.
 Grand Duke Sergei was a political hardliner who shared his brother's inalienable belief in strong, nationalist government.
 Sergei's tenure began with the expulsion of Moscow's 20,000 Jews.
 It started four weeks before he arrived in person, after the publication of an imperial ukase by the Minister of the Interior Ivan Durnovo, by which all Jews of lower social stance (artisans, minor traders and so on) had to be expelled from Moscow.
 On 29 March, the first day of Passover, the city's Jewish population learned of the new decree that called for their expulsion.
 In three carefully planned phases over the next twelve months, Moscow's Jews were expelled.
 Those first to go were the unmarried, the childless, and those who had lived in the city for less than three years.
 Next, it was the turn of apprentices, of families with up to four children, and those with less than six years residency.
 Last of all, it was the turn of the old Jewish settlers with large families and/or numerous employees, some of whom had lived in Moscow for forty years.
 Young Jewish women were made to register as prostitutes if they wanted to stay in the city.

 During the expulsion, homes were surrounded by mounted Cossacks in the middle of the night while policemen ransacked every house.
 In January 1892, in a temperature of 30 degrees below zero, Brest station was packed with Jews of all ages and sexes, all in rags and surrounded by meager remnants of households goods, all leaving voluntarily rather than face deportation.
 Sergei as governor-general was petitioned by the police commissioners to stop the expulsions until the weather conditions improved.
 While he agreed, the order was not published until the expulsions were over.
 Some of them moved to southern and western regions of the empire although there were many who decided to emigrate.
 In counting the cost, Moscow lost 100 million rubles in trade and production, 25,000 Russians employed by Jewish firms lost their livelihoods, while the manufacture of silk, one of the city's most lucrative industries, was all but wiped out.